B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 You are <span style="color: red">NOT ALLOWED</span> to call a medic by pressing the designated key to be saved in the following cases:

-- When you are in an unpopulated area where you could not be seen by other people.
-See the picture below.
+- When you are in an unpopulated area (marked as brown on the map below) where you could not be seen by other people
 - When you are thrown into the water in an unpopulated area.

 <span style="color: red">Sanctions</span> for calling medics from unpopulated areas: